Rules for Campers

 THEFT: Stealing from others is never ok, and offenders will be removed from the Camp program immediately.
 Never go into another person’s stuff, and ask before you borrow anything, even from a friend.

 HEALTH CENTER AND FIRST AID: Your counselors have a first aid kit with bandages, ice packs, and other basic first aid.
 If you need something go to your counselor first so that they know what is going on.
 If they can’t help you or if you need more than what they can do, they will bring you to the Health Center.
 The Health Center has nurses on duty for more serious injuries and illnesses.
-The Health Center also holds all of the medicines that you bring to camp with you, with the exception of emergency medicines such as epi pens and inhalers.
-Those are with your counselors at all times.
+The Health Center also holds all of the medicines that you bring to camp with the exception of emergency medicines such as epi pens and inhalers, which are with your counselors at all times.
 After breakfast and dinner, campers can go to the Health Center with a buddy and do not need a staff member.
 This is called Open Health Call.
 During open health call you can bring any issues to the camp nurses that you need help with.
 If you do go to the Health Center during open health call, let your counselor know that you went so that they can be sure to check on you later.

-WATER: Important! –Only drink out of approved faucets and spigots, not from other people’s water bottles (how germs are spread!), from the foot washing station at the Beach Fire Pit, or from the creeks or lakes.
+WATER: Only drink out of approved faucets and spigots, not from other people’s water bottles (how germs are spread!), from the foot washing station at the Beach Fire Pit, or from the creeks or lakes.
 Fill up your water bottle whenever you leave the unit at the water spigot there.
 If you forget your water bottle, tell your counselor right away.
 You will be able to borrow one from the Health Center for the day.

 CLEANLINESS: In order to best control poison ivy, find ticks, and keep ourselves healthy, we take full showers every day.
 Some people choose to wear a bathing suit in the showers.
 If that is the case, it is very important to wash everywhere, even under the bathing suit and to check ourselves all over for ticks, rashes, injuries, or anything out of the ordinary.
 If something is found, notify a counselor immediately.